 Head of Complex Injury

-Since qualification in 2012, Josh has specialised in representing people with serious injuries.
+Since qualification in 2012, Joshua has specialised in representing people with serious injuries.
 Working on behalf of both adults and children, he has developed considerable expertise in personal injury and medical negligence claims.

-Josh has a particular interest in acting for clients who have sustained life-changing orthopaedic injuries including amputations as well as claims involving fatalities.
-In addition, Josh is experienced in conducting matters involving missed and delayed diagnoses.
+Joshua has a particular interest in acting for clients who have sustained life-changing orthopaedic injuries including amputations as well as claims involving fatalities.
+In addition, Joshua is experienced in conducting matters involving missed and delayed diagnoses.

 Bolt Burdon Kemp is a major supporter of the brain injury charity Headway.
-Up until 2017, Josh held the position of Trustee and Company Secretary at the charity’s Salisbury & South Wiltshire branch.
-Josh is a member of the Association of Personal Injury Lawyers.
+Up until 2017, Joshua held the position of Trustee and Company Secretary at the charity’s Salisbury & South Wiltshire branch.
+Joshua is a member of the Association of Personal Injury Lawyers.